micmejia/bible-dump/AMPC/Matthew/Matt 20.md

-Saying, These [men] who came last worked no more than an hour, and yet you have made them rank with us who have borne the burden and the [^c]scorching heat of the day.
+Saying, These [men] who came last worked no more than an hour, and yet you have made them rank with us who have borne the burden and the scorching heat of the day.